Vyral/robert-mack-recruiting/_posts/2019-12-30-dont-lower-your-standards-for-more-listings.md

 Thankfully, of course, we’ve been able to grow our team to the point that we can be selective with the people we work with. **Real estate is already challenging as an industry.
 Working with very challenging people just adds to the complexities and headaches.&nbsp;**

-We want to work with people who have a genuine need, who will trust us and value our advice.&nbsp;<br>To illustrate my point about standards, I’ll share a recent experience.&nbsp;
+We want to work with people who have a genuine need, who will trust us and value our advice.
+To illustrate my point about standards, I’ll share a recent experience.&nbsp;

 A few months ago, we worked with a homeowner on a strategy to sell her home.
 She needed a new carpet, new paint, and a general decluttering.
 Her community also had very high inventory and affordable new construction.
 If her home wasn’t in tip-top shape, marketed aggressively, and priced correctly, it wasn’t going to sell in that highly competitive market.&nbsp;

-Despite having an agreement to fix the carpets and have our designers stage the home, the homeowner suddenly had second thoughts; she said some friends had advised her that staging was necessary.
+Despite having an agreement to fix the carpets and have our designers stage the home, the homeowner suddenly had second thoughts; she said some friends had advised her that staging wasn't necessary.
 As much as I wanted to help her, I knew her new strategy of leaving the home as is and just doing some minor “rearranging” wouldn’t work at all.&nbsp;

 {% include pullquote.html %}